We are so happy to share our moist Almond Cake with Almond Cream Cheese Frosting recipe with you!

 Preparing the Cake Batter

-This recipe uses the traditional creaming method of mixing, in addition to cake flour, giving us a light, fluffy, and tender cake.
+This recipe uses the traditional creaming method of mixing, in addition to cake flour, giving us a light, tender, and fluffy cake.

 Preheat the oven to 350F.

 Whisk the Dry Ingredients.
-In a medium bowl, whisk the flour, baking powder, baking soda for 30 seconds to combine and aerate.
+In a medium bowl, whisk the flour, baking powder, baking soda for 30 seconds to combine.
 Set aside.

-Creaming Butter & Sugar, Add Eggs In the bowl of a stand mixer, add the butter and mix at medium speed until smooth.
+Creaming Butter & Sugar, Add Eggs In the bowl of a stand mixer (fitted with a paddle attachment) or electric hand mixer, add the butter and mix at medium speed until smooth.
 Slowly add the sugar and continue mixing on medium speed for 3 to 5 minutes until lightened in color and fluffy.
-Next, add the eggs one at a time mixing until the yellow of the yolk disappears.
+Next, add the room temperature eggs one at a time mixing until the yellow of the yolk is blended.

-Add Dry and Wet Ingredients Alternately Alternately add the flour mixture and buttermilk mixture, beginning and ending with the dry ingredients (We like to do three additions of dry ingredients and two of liquid).
-Be careful not to over-mix or mix above medium speed.
+Add Dry and Wet Ingredients Alternately With the electric mixer on low speed, alternately add the flour mixture and buttermilk mixture, beginning and ending with the dry ingredients (We like to do three additions of dry ingredients and two of liquid).
+After the last addition, mix just until blended.

-Adding to Pans Divide the cake batter between the three prepared cake pans which have been sprinkled with finely chopped almonds.
+Adding to Pans Divide the cake batter into the prepared cake pans which have been sprinkled with finely chopped almonds.

 Bake at 350 Degrees for 25-30 minutes or until a toothpick inserted in the center comes out clean or with just few crumbs attached.
 Baking times can vary and so make sure to keep an eye on it during the final minutes.